 When it comes to understanding your home, the roof is one of the most critical components.
 But what exactly lies beneath those shingles?
-Let’s peel back the layers of a roof and explore the anatomy of a typical roof to gain a deeper appreciation for its complexity and functionality.
+Let’s peel back the layers of a roof and explore the anatomy of a typical roof to gain a deeper appreciation for its complexity and functionality in any roofing project.

 Inside this blog: